The Sacrifices of Being A Youth Sports Family

 When did playing sports become more important than spending time with family?

 A few years ago, the NCAA announced a “dead period” for recruiting in women’s soccer.
 There are now no showcases between December 15th and January 3rd.
-This was done to allow coaches time to spend with their families over the holiday season.
+This allowed coaches time to spend with their families over the holiday season.
 The showcases are now in early December, with students expected to miss a week of school.
-And for many, that’s right smack dab in the middle of finals.
+And for many, that’s right, smack dab in the middle of finals.
 It’s all about the kids, right?
-I am not going to lie, I didn’t love flying to Florida every December 27th and returning January 3rd.
-Spending New Year’s Eve at a soccer tournament is really not my idea of fun, but at least my daughter wasn’t missing a week of school during her midterms.
+I am not going to lie; I didn’t love flying to Florida every December 27th and returning January 3rd.
+Spending New Year’s Eve at a soccer tournament is not my idea of fun, but at least my daughter wasn’t missing a week of school during her midterms.
 And let’s not forget about the financial burden of playing on a competitive club team.
 Year-round training, coaching, equipment, personal training, college ID camps, hotels, and plane tickets all cost money.
-For a lot of people, this means sacrificing to cover expenses, even if it means cutting back on contributions to a retirement account or not paying off debt.
+For many people, this means sacrificing to cover expenses, even if it means cutting back on contributions to a retirement account or not paying off debt.

 I Was One Of Those Crazy Moms You Love To Hate

 It isn’t just the family unit that suffers, but the individual athlete who misses out on experiences that were once considered a rite of passage into adulthood.
-There is not much time for a part-time job or volunteer work, with practices and games six times a week.
-Finding time to go to church is also challenging, with overnight tournaments and Sunday morning games.
+There is little time for a part-time job or volunteer work, with practices and games six times a week.
+Finding time to attend church is also challenging, with overnight tournaments and Sunday morning games.
 School clubs such as art, photography, yearbook, and piano lessons often interfere with practice times, limiting a student’s exposure to other possible areas of interest.
 When my daughter began working on her college applications, she asked me about the extracurricular activities and interest section.
 The only thing she had written was soccer.
-How are we able to instill a sense of service, faith, and creativity with the time-consuming commitment necessary to play a competitive club sport?
+How can we instill a sense of service, faith, and creativity with the time-consuming commitment necessary to play a competitive club sport?

 With their entire identity defined by the sport they play, what happens after an athlete’s last game?
 Whether it is due to an injury or when they graduate and transition into a working adult, will they know who they are as an individual if all they have ever known is their sport?
 Will they have regrets?
 I recently posed this question to my daughter, who is now twenty and nearing the end of her soccer career.
 She told me she wouldn’t have changed a thing.
 She loved the sport and the car rides with her dad, traveling, and exploring new places.
 Her teammates were her closest friends, bonded by hard work, defeats, and success.

-I guess the answer is trying to find a balance between family life and sports.
+I guess the answer is trying to balance family life and sports.
 My daughter is truly sad that she will no longer be playing a sport she has played since she was 5.
 She did remind me of the benefits of being part of a team and why we had traveled halfway around the country to watch her play.
-There were many sacrifices we made along the way, but it was a choice.
+We made many sacrifices along the way, but it was a choice.
 A choice she made and a choice we supported.

 Kim O’Rourke is a soccer mom to three daughters who play on college and high school teams.
-She estimates that she has been to over 4,000 soccer games in the last 15 years.
+She estimates she has attended over 4,000 soccer games in the last 15 years.
 She tries to find humor in the crazy world of youth sports.
 She shares her stories about parenthood, health, and relationships on her blog www.madcrazylife.com, Facebook: https://www.facebook.com/mymadcrazylife/Instagram: https://www.instagram.com/mymadcrazylife/

 Read More Articles Like This One: